bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   We won't be able to see the returned value of the last `greet()` invocation right away because the previous function (`slowGreet()`) would take a while to complete
+We won't be able to see the output of the last `greet()` invocation right away because the previous function (`slowGreet()`) takes 3 seconds to complete.

--   In order to tackle this issue and run all functions in parallel, we need to use the `go` keyword as follows:
+To tackle this issue and run all functions concurrently, we need to use the `go` keyword as follows:

 ```go
 func main() {